 In 1972, the family business was approached by Montana wines (now Brancott Estate) to buy Caythorpe in its entirety.
 While the Bishell’s declined the offer, Montana purchased neighbouring plots and planted the first large-scale vineyard in Marlborough.
 This would create and drive the worldwide commercial success of New Zealand Sauvignon Blanc.

 In the 1980’s, due to operational difficulties and a crisis in the farming industry, Caythorpe’s survival was put at risk.
 This led them to further diversify their crops: cherries were planted in 1985 and, inspired by the growing success of kiwi wine, the first vineyard (Pinot Noir and Sauvignon Blanc) followed in 1987.
 The demand for grapes increased along with their value, and soon the vineyard provided the farm with an income stream that exceeded the proportion of land it occupied providing the family with enough resources to push through the troubled times.

-In 2015 Caythorpe Family Estate was established as a small producer of small parcel, super premium estate grown wines, with the assistance of Jeremy McKenzie as winemaker (500 cases produced only).
-The land use of Caythorpe is now approximately 60% winegrowing, 35% mixed cropping/animal production, and 5% cherry orchard.
+After over thirty years as an established grower, Caythorpe Family Estate was established in 2015 as a producer of small parcel, super-premium estate-grown wines, with the assistance of Jeremy McKenzie as winemaker (500 cases produced only).
+The addition of a wine brand to the business is another chapter in the in the rich farming history of Caythorpe.

-The wines have already gained critical acclaim with the 2016 Sauvignon Blanc awarded Gold at the San Francisco International Wine Competition – the world’s largest international wine competition – in only their second ever vintage.
+Interesting fact: Caythorpe wines quickly gained critical acclaim with the 2016 Sauvignon Blanc awarded Gold at the San Francisco International Wine Competition – the world’s largest international wine competition – in only their second ever vintage.